Jeremy A. Herschaft

 - Disputes involving the U.S. Commercial Instruments and Maritime Lien Act

 In addition to his corporate practice, he further assists clients on-scene in responding to maritime casualties, marine pollution incidents, and other shipboard and offshore investigations.
-To date, Mr. Herschaft has attended over 85 vessel boardings (both domestic and international) in connection with such assignments.
+To date, Mr. Herschaft has attended over 85 vessel boardings (in the United States and abroad) in connection with such assignments.

 - Representation of Texas fuel supplier in national prosecution of maritime lien claims against 28 vessels arising out of international O.W.
 Bunker insolvency.